pykeen/pykeen/README.rst

 KEEN |build|
 ============
-KEEN (KnowlEdge EmbeddiNgs) is a package for training and evaluating knowledge graph embeddings.
+PyKEEN (Python KnowlEdge EmbeddiNgs) is a package for training and evaluating knowledge graph embeddings.

 The system has a modular architecture, and can be configured by the user through the command line interface.